One-instruction set computer

-A one-instruction set computer (OISC), sometimes called an ultimate reduced instruction set computer (URISC), is an abstract machine that uses only one instruction – obviating the need for a machine language opcode.
-With a judicious choice for the single instruction and given infinite resources, an OISC is capable of being a universal computer in the same manner as traditional computers that have multiple instructions.
+A one-instruction set computer (OISC), sometimes referred to as an ultimate reduced instruction set computer (URISC), is an abstract machine that uses only one instruction – obviating the need for a machine language opcode.
+With a judicious choice for the single instruction and given arbitrarily many resources, an OISC is capable of being a universal computer in the same manner as traditional computers that have multiple instructions.
 OISCs have been recommended as aids in teaching computer architecture and have been used as computational models in structural computing research.
 The first carbon nanotube computer is a 1-bit one-instruction set computer (and has only 178 transistors).

 Machine architecture

-In a Turing-complete model, each memory location can store an arbitrary integer, and – depending on the modelthere may be arbitrarily many locations.
+In a Turing-complete model, each memory location can store an arbitrary integer, and – depending on the mode, there may be arbitrarily many locations.
 The instructions themselves reside in memory as a sequence of such integers.

 There exists a class of universal computers with a single instruction based on bit manipulation such as bit copying or bit inversion.
 Since their memory model is finite, as is the memory structure used in real computers, those bit manipulation machines are equivalent to real computers rather than to Turing machines.

 Currently known OISCs can be roughly separated into three broad categories: